 While all porcelain tile is ceramic, not all ceramic is porcelain.
 One of the most important differences is the absorption rate.
 Ceramic tiles absorb more moisture than porcelain.
 This isn’t typically a problem in kitchens and bathrooms, where moisture contact tends to be sporadic.
 But when exposure is constant (such as in basements), it can prove more challenging for conventional ceramic.

-Porcelain tile floors are fired at much higher temperatures, which makes them more impervious than ceramic.
+During manufacturing, porcelain tiles are fired at much higher temperatures than ceramic, which makes them more impervious.
 This means that moisture absorption isn’t a problem, even if it’s constant.
 In fact, porcelain is so versatile that it’s frost resistant and rated for outdoor use.
 So it certainly won’t be a problem in your basement.

 Carpet in the basement?
 Yes, it’s possible with the LifeGuard backing.
 It’s designed to be completely waterproof above and below.
 Since sub-grade moisture tends to come from below, LifeGuard offers protection both ways.
 Just choose your carpet padding with care.
 Avoid rubber and consider polyurethane foam.